ypopoff/stock_market_12/other/README.md

 (Without "git" at the beginning; -d means that a directory is deleted)

 ## Get entire project directory
 git clone git@github.com:ypopoff/stock_market_12.git

 ## Create new branch

+## Create directory
+Directories do not need to be created on the online version, because they are automatically generated.
+Therefore, you only have to create the directory on your local computer with the following command
+>> mkdir foldername